kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ## Testing the Plugin

 ### Test 1: Upload a PDF to a site
-1. On any site, go to Tools → PDF Upload Tool
+1. On any site, go to Media → PDF Upload Tool
 2. Select a PDF file
 3. Try clicking "Upload PDF" WITHOUT checking the box
    - Should show error: "You must attest to the accessibility of this file before uploading"